SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 ## Control center integration (iOS)

-For proper integration into the control center and the lock screen, use the `MPRemoteCommandCenter` class.
-For everything to work properly on a device, `[UIApplication.sharedApplication beginReceivingRemoteControlEvents]` must have been called first (e.g. in your application delegate) and your audio session category should be set to `AVAudioSessionCategoryPlayback`.
+For proper integration into the control center and the lock screen, use the `MPRemoteCommandCenter` class and set your audio session category to `AVAudioSessionCategoryPlayback`.
 For more information, please refer to the `MPRemoteCommandCenter` documentation.

 Note that control center integration does not work in the iOS simulator, you will need a real device for tests.

+#### Warning

+Do not use `[UIApplication.sharedApplication beginReceivingRemoteControlEvents]`.
+This would result in control center playback buttons flickering between states.

 ## Subtitles and audio tracks